top of page

 IDEAL FOR

-School Leavers looking for a highly practical degree alternative that supports entry into the event industry
+School Leavers looking for a highly practical programme that supports entry into the event industry

 Gap Year students who want to undertake personal, professional and career development during their time off